EhsanKia/SimpleTwitchBot/README.md

 It contains most of the gory specifics needed to interact with Twitch chat.
 I've included a couple basic commands as examples, but this is intended to just be a skeleton and not a fully featured bot.

+If you want something even more barebone than this, checkout [BareboneTwitchBot](https://github.com/EhsanKia/SimpleTwitchBot).

 # Installation and usage
 All you should need is Pyhton 2.7+ with [Twisted](https://twistedmatrix.com/trac/) installed.
 You then copy this project in a folder, configure the bot and run `twitch_irc.py`.